apnadkarni/blt/doc/compare.rst

 DESCRIPTION
 -----------

-These utility commands are used by the **treeview** widget to filter rows.
+These utility commands are used by the **blt::tableview** widget to filter rows.
 The **number** operations handle cases where the floating point numbers are almost equal.
 The **string** operations provide switches to compactly handle different cases.

 SYNTAX
 ------